JosiahSchwahn/taskTracker/README.md

 First attempt at building the front-end of a task tracking application.
 Used HTML5, CSS3, and vanilla JS.
 Skills learned:
-- HTML5, CSS3, JS Basics
+- HTML5, CSS3, JS basics
--
 - Flex vs Grid
 - CSS custom properties
 - Node.js and NPM